Stuffed squash with lentils, cranberries and wild rice (a Midwestern twist)

 • When done, take off heat and let the dish cool off.

-• Chop the vegetables in a food processor.
+• Cream with an immersion blender.
 Here you are trying to create a sauce with a little texture.

 enjoy!
 Jó étvágyat!